ModisWorks/modisworks.github.io/doc/guides/install-portable.md

 1. Open Terminal, paste the command `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"` and press Enter to download [Homebrew](https://brew.sh/).
     >Homebrew is a package manager for OS X. You don't have to use it, but it will make setting up Modis easier and we recommend getting it.
-2. After Homebrew is installed, run `brew install python` in Terminal to install the latest version of Python.
+1. After Homebrew is installed, run `brew install python` in Terminal to install the latest version of Python.
+1. Python packages WIP
 </details>

 <details>